retkowsky/Azure-OpenAI-demos/README.md

 ## New content (09-Sept-2024)
 🔥New!
 Structured outputs with GPT-4o<br>
 The GPT-4o-2024-08-06 model is designed to perform a wide range of tasks with minimal cost and latency, making it perfect for applications that require fast, real-time text responses.
-With the introduction of JSON Structured Outputs, it delivers 100% reliability in evaluations, ensuring outputs perfectly match the defined output schemas.
+The introduction of JSON Structured Outputs delivers 100% reliability in evaluations, ensuring outputs perfectly match the defined output schemas.
 This innovation enhances the efficiency and accuracy of AI-powered applications across diverse use cases.
 <br>
 <a href="https://github.com/retkowsky/Azure-OpenAI-demos/blob/main/Structured%20outputs%20with%20GPT-4o/Structured%20outputs%20with%20Azure%20OpenAI%20GPT-4o%202024-08-06.ipynb">Go to notebook</a>
 <br>

 🔥New!
-RAG with Azure Document Intelligence and Azure OpenAI gpt-4o mini (Document analysis).
+RAG with Azure Document Intelligence and Azure OpenAI GPT-4o mini (Document analysis).
 <br>
 <a href="https://github.com/retkowsky/Azure-OpenAI-demos/blob/main/RAG%20with%20Azure%20Document%20Intelligence%20and%20Azure%20OpenAI/RAG%20with%20Azure%20Document%20Intelligence%20and%20Azure%20OpenAI%20gpt-4o%20mini%20(Document%20analysis).ipynb">Demo 1</a>
 <br>
 <a href="https://github.com/retkowsky/Azure-OpenAI-demos/blob/main/RAG%20with%20Azure%20Document%20Intelligence%20and%20Azure%20OpenAI/RAG%20with%20Azure%20Document%20Intelligence%20and%20Azure%20OpenAI%20gpt-4o%20mini%20(Image%20analysis).ipynb">Demo 2</a>
 <br>

 🔥New!
-Images analysis with Azure Document Intelligence and Azure OpenAI gpt-4o mini<br>
+Images analysis with Azure Document Intelligence and Azure OpenAI GPT-4o mini<br>
-This notebook provides an example of how to use Azure AI Document Intelligence to output detected figures and the hierarchical document structure in markdown.
+This notebook provides an example of using Azure AI Document Intelligence to output detected figures and the hierarchical document structure in markdown.
 <br>
 <a href="https://github.com/retkowsky/Azure-OpenAI-demos/blob/main/RAG%20with%20Azure%20Document%20Intelligence%20and%20Azure%20OpenAI/Images%20analysis%20with%20Azure%20Document%20Intelligence%20and%20Azure%20OpenAI%20gpt-4o%20mini.ipynb">Demo</a>
 <br>